karmsingh691/Ultra-Instinct-Rover-Project/README.md

 ## Remote Control Rover via PS4 Controller

 This method requires specific libraries with Python to work properly.
-One of them is the Roboclaw libraries that will be used for the remainder of the project as this motor controller will be used to control all sixes motors.
+One of them is the Roboclaw libraries that will be used for the remainder of the project as this motor controller will be used to control all six motors.
 The full library with sample code is provided by Basic Micron here: https://www.basicmicro.com/downloads.

 This link will aid in setting up the controller with the raspberry pi --> https://resources.basicmicro.com/packet-serial-with-the-raspberry-pi-3/

-NOTE:The sampel codes imports "roboclaw" at the top.
+NOTE:The sample code imports "roboclaw" at the top.
 This will only work for Python 2.
 The file marked as "roboclaw_3" must be imported instead for Python 3

 The other library to be used is from this Github page --> https://github.com/ArturSpirin/pyPS4Controller